OpenLineage/docs/docs/client/java.md

 # Java

-The Java client is a SDK for Java programming language that users can use to generate and emit OpenLineage events to OpenLineage backends.

 ## Overview

-The OpenLineage Java client enables the creation of lineage metadata events with Java code.
+The OpenLineage Java is a SDK for Java programming language that users can use to generate and emit OpenLineage events to OpenLineage backends.
 The core data structures currently offered by the client are the `RunEvent`, `RunState`, `Run`, `Job`, `Dataset`, and `Transport` classes, along with various `Facets` that can come under run, job, and dataset.

-There are various transport classes that the library provides that carry the lineage events into various target endpoints (e.g. HTTP).
+There are various [transport classes](#transports) that the library provides that carry the lineage events into various target endpoints (e.g. HTTP).

 You can also use the Java client to create your own custom integrations.